Divii2205/Backend-APIs/notes.md

 3. Data formats: Raw data/compiled data/processed data => plan txt, video, audio, image
 4. Versioning: Keep the older versions of the API still active and compatible instead of depricating the entire API Key

+### Why API?

+1. Scalability: multiple end points can be generated for the same API
+2. Modularity: Even if one link/task fails, the remaining continue
+3. Flexibility & Reusibility
+4. Third-party Integration

 ## HTTP Methods:
 1. GET
 2. POST